 Not only do we use so much water, we also waste so much water.
-You probably already know of the some of the typical causes of water waste such as leaky faucets, long showers, or leaving the sink running when it is not in use.
+You probably already know of some of the typical causes of water waste such as leaky faucets, long showers, or leaving the sink running when it is not in use.
 But there are other ways in which we waste water throughout the day.
 The good news is that we have plenty of opportunities to save and re-use that same water.

 Re-using water doesn’t mean that you need to install fancy, complicated systems.
 In fact, it can be quite simple to find ways to re-use water if you look around your home.